Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, the Japanese encephalitis B vaccine has the following vaccination schedule:

-First injection: when the child is 1 year old
+First injection: when the child is 1 year old.

-3rd injection: 1 year after 1st injection
+Third injection: 1 year after the first injection.

 Source: https://thanhnien.vn/tiem-4-mui-vac-xin-vi-sao-van-mac-viem-nao-nhat-ban-185240616114515906.htm